continue-revolution/sd-webui-animatediff/README.md

-# AnimateDiff for Stable Diffusion Webui
+# AnimateDiff for Stable Diffusion WebUI

 This extension aim for integrating [AnimateDiff](https://github.com/guoyww/AnimateDiff/) into [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 I have tested this extension with WebUI v1.4.1 on Ubuntu 20.04 with NVIDIA 3090.
 You can generate GIFs in exactly the same way as generating images after enabling this extension.